Windsooon/cherry/README.md

     pip install cherry
     # Cherry use nltk for text tokenizer
     pip install nltk
-    # After install nltk, You need to download punkt
+    # After install nltk, You need to download punkt for tokenizer
     >>> import nltk
     >>> nltk.download('punkt')

-or clone the project from github.

-    git clone git@github.com:Windsooon/cherry.git

 ## Built in model

-Cherry has three built in models,`newsgroups`,  `review` and `email`:
+Cherry has three built in text classification models: `newsgroups`, `review` and `email`:

 - [The 20 Newsgroups dataset](http://qwone.com/~jason/20Newsgroups/)